 The formation of CYP450 enzymes is suppressed by increased levels of cytokines (e.g., IL-1) during chronic inflammation.
 Thus it is expected that for a molecule that binds to IL-1, such as rilonacept, the formation of CYP450 enzymes could be normalized.
 This is clinically relevant for CYP450 substrates with a narrow therapeutic index, where the dose is individually adjusted (e.g., warfarin).
-Upon initiation of Arcalyst, in patients being treated with these types of medicinal products, therapeutic monitoring of the effect or drug concentration should be performed and the individual dose of the medicinal product may need to be adjusted as needed.
+Upon initiation of Arcalyst in patients being treated with these types of medicinal products, therapeutic monitoring of the effect or drug concentration should be performed, and the individual dose of the medicinal product may need to be adjusted.

 USE IN SPECIFIC POPULATIONS

-Six pediatric patients with CAPS between the ages of 12 and 16 were treated with Arcalyst at a weekly, subcutaneous dose of 2.2 mg/kg (up to a maximum of 160 mg) for 24-weeks during the open-label extension phase.
-These patients showed improvement from baseline in their symptom scores and in objective markers of inflammation (e.g. Serum Amyloid A and C-Reactive Protein).
-The adverse events included injection site reactions and upper respiratory symptoms as were commonly seen in the adult patients.
+Six pediatric patients with CAPS between the ages of 12 and 16 were treated with Arcalyst at a weekly subcutaneous dose of 2.2 mg/kg (up to a maximum of 160 mg) for 24 weeks during the open-label extension phase.
+These patients showed improvement from baseline in their symptom scores and in objective markers of inflammation (e.g., Serum Amyloid A and C-Reactive Protein).
+The adverse reactions included injection-site reactions and upper respiratory symptoms as were commonly seen in adult patients.